ezWheelSAS/swd_ros2_controllers/README.md

 Then refer to "Usage on a SWD® Starter Kit" for more information.

-## The `swd_diff_drive_controller` node
+## About ROS2 `swd_diff_drive_controller` node

-This controller drives two ez-Wheel SWD® wheels as a differential-drive robot.
+This controller manages two ez-Wheel SWD® wheels as a differential kinetic robot.

 ### Parameters